tapis-project/documentation/source/technical/jobs.rst

 **Scheduler-Specific Processing**

 Jobs will perform `macro-substitution`_ on Slurm scheduler options *\-\-job-name* or *-J*.
 This substitution allows Slurm job names to be dynamically generated before submitting them.

 envVariables
 ^^^^^^^^^^^^

-Specify key/value pairs that will be injected as environment variables into the application's container when it's launched.
-Key/value pairs specified in the execution system definition, application definition, and job submission request are aggregated using precedence ordering (system < app < request) to resolve conflicts.
+Specify key-value pairs that will be injected as environment variables into the application's container when it is launched.
+Key-value pairs specified in the execution system definition, application definition, and job submission request are aggregated using precedence ordering (``system < app < request``) to resolve conflicts.

 archiveFilter
 ^^^^^^^^^^^^^